-Digital Payments & Fintech · Guinea-Bissau
+Digital Payments & Fintech Β· Guinea-Bissau

-Fintech & digital payments rules in Guinea-Bissau (2026)
+Fintech & payments regulation in Guinea-Bissau (2026)

 Guinea-Bissau shaded by its digital payments & fintech status

 Guinea-Bissau, as a member of the West African Economic and Monetary Union (WAEMU), is fully subject to the BCEAO's regional licensing regime for digital payments.
-BCEAO Instruction No. 001-01-2024 (January 2024) established two distinct license categories — Payment Institution (PI) and Electronic Money Institution (EMI) — mandatory for all payment service providers across all eight WAEMU states including Guinea-Bissau.
+BCEAO Instruction No. 001-01-2024 (January 2024) established two distinct license categories, Payment Institution (PI) and Electronic Money Institution (EMI), mandatory for all payment service providers across all eight WAEMU states including Guinea-Bissau.
 The BCEAO also launched its interoperable instant payment rail (PI-SPI) in September 2025, with four institutions in Guinea-Bissau authorized as of March 2026, though domestic financial inclusion remains very low.

 Key points